Skip to main content

 Deploy NIMBLE_SEARCH

-A Python stored procedure that calls Nimble’s Search API and returns the raw JSON response as a STRING.
-The caller uses PARSE_JSON() to navigate results.
+A Python UDF that calls Nimble’s Search API and returns the response as a VARIANT.
+Callers navigate the JSON inline with :field syntax — no PARSE_JSON() needed.

-CREATE OR REPLACE PROCEDURE NIMBLE_INTEGRATION.TOOLS.NIMBLE_SEARCH(
+CREATE OR REPLACE FUNCTION NIMBLE_INTEGRATION.TOOLS.NIMBLE_SEARCH(

 query STRING,

-num_results INTEGER DEFAULT 10
+max_results INTEGER DEFAULT 10

 )

-RETURNS STRING
+RETURNS VARIANT

 LANGUAGE PYTHON